• Thanksgiving Recipes

 • Preheat oven to 350ยฐF.
 Line a baking sheet with parchment paper.

-• In a bowl combine corn syrup, eggs, brown sugar, maple syrup, butter, vanilla, and salt.
-Whisk until smooth. (ยพ cup corn syrup, 3 eggs, 1 cup brown sugar, ยผ cup maple syrup, 3 tbs butter, 2 teaspoon vanilla extract, pinch of salt)
+ยพ cup corn syrup, 3 large eggs, 1 cup brown sugar, ยผ cup maple syrup, 3 tbs butter, 2 teaspoon vanilla extract, Pinch salt

 • Stir in the toasted pecans.

-• Pour filling into pie crust. * Then bake for 60-70 minutes.
+• Pour filling into the pie crust. * Then bake for 60-70 minutes.
 The pie is done when the center is mostly set.
 If you have a thermometer, check the temperature of the pie- it should be around 205-210ยฐF. *

 • Remove from oven and allow to cool for 2 hours.
-You can move the pie to the refrigerator once it comes to room
+You can move the pie to the refrigerator once it comes to room temperature.

 Notes